 Garrett resumed his duties as a U.S. Deputy Marshal and somewhere along the line married a woman named Ida Mae and the two lived in Ardmore, Oklahoma.
 Here, he became involved in the pursuit of Bill Dalton in 1894, and by some accounts was the man who killed the fugitive.
 The next year, three new court districts were established in Oklahoma, and Garrett became one of the many U.S. Deputy Marshals who worked for them.

-In 1905 he was made the Chief of Police in Ardmore, a position he held until 1910, when he was elected as the Carter County Sheriff.
-During his years as Chief and five terms as sheriff, he rarely wore a gun, but never hesitated to with the many thugs he arrested.
-He also diversified into oil and other businesses, becoming a healthy man, who was sometimes known to hire attorneys to defend the very people he had arrested.
-Though he was an influential man, he also found controversy with the Ku Klux Klan, which he considered dangerous, which led to his defeat as sheriff in 1922.
+In 1905 he was made the Chief of Police in Ardmore, a position he held until 1910 when he was elected as the Carter County Sheriff.
+During his years as Chief and five terms as sheriff, he rarely wore a gun, but never hesitated with the many thugs he arrested.
+He also diversified into oil and other businesses, becoming a wealthy man, who was sometimes known to hire attorneys to defend the very people he had arrested.
+Though he was an influential man, he also found controversy with the Ku Klux Klan, which he considered dangerous and led to his defeat as sheriff in 1922.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated January 2020.